trvsdnn/frank/README.md

 ### Auto-Refresh

 Frank now has a handy automatic page refreshing helper.
-Just include the line `= refresh` (or equivalent) in your view, and Frank will automatically refresh the page for you whenever you save a project file.
-This eliminates the tedium of hundreds of manual refreshes, over the course of building a project.
+Just include `= refresh` (or equivalent) in your view, and Frank will automatically refresh the page for you whenever you save a project file.
+This eliminates the tedium of hundreds of manual refreshes over the course of building a project.

-When it comes time to `frankout`, Frank will just leave out the JavasScript snippet for the refresh.
+When it's time to `frankout`, Frank will leave out the JavasScript bits of the refresher.

 ### Placeholder Text